calvinl/ng-phonegap/README.md

     cordova run ios

 Or open up XCode and build the project from there.

 You should see "It's working!".
 You can now start developing your app!

 ### Start Building

-Start Grunt's `watch` process to build on-the-fly.
-See `Gruntfile.js` for more information.
-Modifying files should happen inside the `src/` directory, not the `build/` directory.
+As mentioned above, use the following command to start the dev process:

-    grunt watch
+    grunt dev

+This is essentially like running the following commands consecutively:

+    grunt build:development // builds initial files
+    grunt connect           // starts up a local server grunt watch             // watches your src files for changes

 When you change any file in the `src/` directory, grunt will notice and recompile the proper files and place them into the `www/` directory.
 The